 - An accessible, beautiful, functional, responsive website should be financially accessible.

 - The work I produce will always be above average, especially in regards to functionality and performance.
-I realize that most of my clients have no idea how a website really works, nor can they tell a difference between a poorly coded website and a good website.
-I’ve personally tried to coach my friends into understanding what a responsive website is and what is not a responsive website.
+I realize that most of my clients have no idea how a website works, nor can they tell a difference between a poorly coded website and a good internet site.
+I’ve personally tried to coach my friends into understanding what a responsive website is and what is not a responsive internet site.
 I think they are sick of it.

 Figuring out how to price my work so that it is accessible but also fair to the quality I provide has been challenging.
 This element is something that I’ve slowly been fine tuning over the course of 2015, and it means that I’m taking on significantly fewer projects, but it has allowed me to improve the customer service aspect of my business.
 As you will see in the next few weeks, the shop will be an avenue where people can have beautiful and responsive websites and blogs at a very affordable price.